dhruv2728/time_calculator/README.md

 # time_calculator
-This is time calculator app for employees.
+This is time calculator app for Corporate employees.